 There has been a moderate pace of new residential development in the Bolton community.
 Based on information prepared by the Town Planner using Warren County building permitting data, new residential growth over the last five years predominantly involved the construction of new single-family dwellings.
-Within the last five years, which included a slowdown in building activity during the COVID pandemic, there was an average of 15 new residences permitted per year.
+Including the slight slowdown in building activity during the COVID pandemic, there was an average of 15 new residences permitted per year.

 The locations of new residential building are distributed all around the community.
 There were numerous properties where new homes were sited along Lake Shore Drive, which is the main corridor and which runs adjacent to Lake George in many locations.
 Growth included four new homes constructed on Basin Shore Lane.
-Two or more new houses were also constructed during the last five years on higher-order thoroughfares, such as Horicon Avenue (part of CR11) and Wall Street.
+Based on available data, at least two houses were constructed during the last five years on collector streets such as Horicon Avenue (part of CR11) and Wall Street.

 Within the set of newly constructed or substantially reconstructed residences, three of these were 'Residential Group' occupancies, and as such include motels or structures for congregate living.
-On the other end of the housing spectrum, approximate 10% of these new residences, were large structures that exceeded 5,000 square feet in size, which is a pattern that matches the large seasonal residences and estates and dates back practically centuries in this community.
+On the other end of the housing spectrum, approximate 10% of these new residences, were large structures that exceeded 5,000 square feet in size, which is a pattern that matches the large seasonal residences and estates and dates back centuries in this community.

 Data obtained from NYS GIS Clearinghouse; Warren County GIS 2023.
 Accuracy not guaranteed.
-Map Created 5/2/24.
-Updated 6/4/2024 Job Number 2023050 New York State, Maxar
+Map Created 1/3/24.
+Updated 1/20/2025 Job Number 2023050

-Esri, NASA, NGA, USGS, FEMA, Esri, TomTom, Garmin, SafeGraph, GeoTechnologies, Inc, METL/NASA, USGS, EPA, NPS, USDA, USFWS
+Esri, NASA, NGA, USGS, FEMA, Sources: Esri, TomTom, Garmin, FAO, NOAA, USGS, 0 OpenStreetMap contributors, and the GIS User Community